amygorgon/didtyronzil/docs/smart-contracts/init.tyron.md

 ## Transitions

-Transitions are the public API of the DIDC and get invoked by sending messages to the contract.
+Transitions are the public API and get invoked by sending messages to the contract.

 0. *UpdateOwner*: Updates the Zilliqa address of the Tyron Pungtas Foundation.
-1. *SetDidCode*: Saves the DID-Smart-Contract code by version.
+1. *SetDidCode*: Saves the DID-smart-contract code by version.
 2. *OperationCost*: Sets the *operation_cost* by SSI domain (domain name or donation campaign code).
 3. *AgentCommission*: Sets the *agent_commission* by domain name.agent of type String.
-4. *Init*: Called by a DIDC to set the .did operation cost, foundation address & agent's account.
+4. *Init*: Called by a DID smart contract to set the .did operation cost, foundation address & agent's account.
 5. *SetSsiDomain*: Sets a Self-Sovereign Identity domain name in the DNS records.
 6. *SetSsiToken*: Sets the token name, proxy address and implementation address of a SSI Token.
-7. *SsiToken*: Called by a DIDC to initialize a SSI Token in its state.
+7. *SsiToken*: Called by a DID contract to initialize a SSI Token in its state.
-8. *Donate*: Called by a DIDC to initialize a donation campaign code in its state.
+8. *Donate*: Called by a DID contract to initialize a donation campaign code in its state.
 9. *DeleteCampaign*: Removes a donation campaign code from the *operation_cost* map field.